react-bootstrap-table/react-bootstrap-table2/README.md

 # Install all dependencies with yarn
 $ yarn install

-# Start the stroybook server, then go to localhost:6006
+# Start the storybook server, then go to localhost:6006
 $ yarn storybook

 ```